Kunyang Li

 Workshop on Privacy in the Electronic Society (WPES), 2024

-The Efficacy of Transformer-based Adversarial Attacks in Security Domains
+Workshop The Efficacy of Transformer-based Adversarial Attacks in Security Domains paper

 Kunyang Li, Kyle Domico, Jean-Charles Noirot Ferrand, Patrick McDaniel

-The Trade-off between Label Efficiency and Universality of Representations from Contrastive Learning
+Conference The Trade-off between Label Efficiency and Universality of Representations from Contrastive Learning paper

 Zhenmei Shi*, Jiefeng Chen*, Kunyang Li, Jayaram Raghuram, Xi Wu, Yingyu Liang, Somesh Jha